-Physical Conditions: Her Majesty's Prison, designed to hold a maximum of 150 inmates, held 334 male and 17 female prisoners as of September.
+Physical Conditions: Her Majesty's Prison, the country's only prison, was grossly overcrowded, and some inmates were forced to sleep on cardboard on the floor.
 Authorities separated remanded prisoners from convicted prisoners when space was available.
 Remanded inmates faced the harshest conditions, since their cells were the most overcrowded.
-As of September the prison held three juvenile inmates in maximum security.
+Juvenile inmates were held in a separate detention center.

-Extremely poor ventilation caused cell temperatures to remain very high, and hygiene was inadequate.
+Poor ventilation caused cell temperatures to remain very high, and hygiene was inadequate.
 The prison had inadequate toilet facilities, with slop pails used in all cells except for those of the female prisoners.
 The men's section had no showers; inmates used buckets to wash themselves.
 The women's section of the prison had two showers; prison staff provided some feminine hygiene products to women, although most female inmates' families provided for this need.
 Conditions in the kitchen were unsanitary, aggravated by the presence of insects, rodents, and stray cats (to catch rodents).
 The yard area also had stray cats and rodents.

-Inmates with mental disabilities were held in the prison, in large part because the island's psychiatric facility was also overcrowded.
-The prison superintendent reported that inmates had access to a mental health professional.
-The superintendent reported that bribery and corruption were common in the prison, with guards allegedly taking bribes and smuggling contraband such as liquor, cell phones, and marijuana to prisoners.
+Inmates with mental disabilities were held in the prison in large part because the country's psychiatric facility was also overcrowded.
+The prison superintendent reported inmates had access to a mental health professional.
+The superintendent reported bribery and corruption were common in the prison, with guards allegedly taking bribes and smuggling contraband such as liquor, cell phones, and marijuana to prisoners.